 A literature lesson has specific learning objectives and usually requires written analysis or formal literary terms.
 A book club discussion is conversational and exploratory—the goal is engagement and thinking, not assessment.
 You can still incorporate literary concepts naturally (“Why does the author keep mentioning that color?”) without making it feel like a test.

-The transformation from awkward one-word answers to engaged literary conversations doesn’t happen because you suddenly become an English teacher—it happens because you learn to ask better questions.
-Start small with just one or two questions that genuinely interest you, and build from there as you get comfortable with the rhythm of discussion.
-Your own curiosity is contagious, and kids pick up on it faster than you’d think.
+The transformation from one-word answers to engaged literary conversations doesn’t happen because you suddenly become an English teacher.
+It happens because you learn to ask better questions and listen more carefully.
+Start small with just one or two questions that genuinely interest you, and build from there.
+Your own curiosity is contagious.